The Method of Things

 2. How can taking things as a starting point make the museum open up to new people and new perspectives?

-3. How can taking things as a starting point contribute to the development of new methods for interdisciplinary collaboration at museums?
+3. How can taking things as a starting point contribute to the development of new methods for interdisciplinary collaboration in museums?

-The project is supported by the Norwegian Cultural Council's social role program (2015-2017) and the result of the project must have relevance for the entire museum sector.
+The project is supported by the Arts Council of Norway's Social Role Program (2015-2017) and the results of the project will be relevant to the entire museum sector.

 Project manager Henrik Treimo (This email address is protected from programs that collect email addresses.
 You need JavaScript enabled to view it. )